Anthony Pollina: 1984 U.S. congressional election

 In 1984, Pollina won a Democratic Party primary for Congress against Paul Forlenza and John Tatro.
 Pollina received 44% of the vote, Forlenza received 24% and Tatro received 27%.
-Pollina was defeated in the general election by incumbent Republican James Jeffords, winning 27% of the vote to Jeffords' 65%.
+Pollina was defeated in the general election by incumbent Republican Jim Jeffords, winning 27% of the vote to Jeffords' 65%.

 1986 and 1988 State Representative elections

 In 1986 and 1988, Pollina was the Democratic nominee for State Representative from the Washington-1 district.
 He received 49% and 43%, respectively.

 2000 Governor

 In 2000, Pollina ran for Governor of Vermont as a member of the Vermont Progressive Party, receiving 9.5% of the vote in the general election.
 Pollina ran against incumbent Democrat Howard Dean who received 50.4% of the vote and former State Representative Ruth Dwyer who received 38% of the vote.
 Due to new campaign financing laws, Pollina became the first candidate in the US to qualify for full public funding of his campaign.